International Foundation for Autonomous Agents and Multiagent Systems info@ifaamas.org

 The complexity of decentralized control of Markov decision processes

-Proceedings of the Sixteenth conference on Uncertainty in Artificial Intelligence, pages 32-37
+Proceedings of the Sixteenth Conference on Uncertainty in Artificial Intelligence, pages 32-37

 • Bernstein, D. S., Givan, R., Immerman, N., & Zilberstein, S. (2002)